amirchev/OBS-Lyrics/README.md

 ![Title Lyrics](https://github.com/amirchev/OBS-Lyrics/blob/cleanup/images/Title%20Lyrics.gif)

 The song Title is also used as a filename to store the lyrics.
 If the text of the title is not a valid OS filename then the filename will be encoded to create a valid filename.
-Alternately providing a valid filename for this field, the actual Title can be included using the ##T markup.
+Providing a valid filename for this field instead of a song Title the actual Title can be included using the ##T markup.
 Song lyrics can be added in the dialog, saved, and deleted.
-Songs can also be opened with the default system text editor.
+Songs can also be opened and edited with the default system text editor.

 ### Manage Prepared Songs/Text